CartoDB/analytics-toolbox-core/README.md

 ## 🔥 UPDATE ##

-CARTO is currently working on an entire restructure of this project to include documentation, tests and CI.
-On the process we will restructure components and do very significant changes.
+CARTO is currently working on an entire refactor of the project.
+We plan to do significant changes to the modules, adding documentation, tests and continuous integration.
+We will be using different BigQuery projects so ETLs or calls to `jslibs.` will keep working.

 Our goal is to be ready by the end of February.
-We will be using different BigQuery projects so ETLs or calls to `jslibs.` will keep working.
-You can still send PRs if you want to, but we recommend waiting for this refactor to be done before investing any significant amount of work.
+You can still send PRs in the meantime if you want to, but we recommend waiting for this refactor to be done before investing any significant amount of work.
 Thanks!

 # CARTO Spatial Extension

-The CARTO Spatial Extension is a series of modules that expand the funcionality of geospatial data warehouses, like BigQuery.
+The CARTO Spatial Extension adds new geospatial capabilities to cloud data warehouses.
+This project is an evolution of [BigQuery JSLibs](https://carto.com/blog/spatial-functions-bigquery-uber/) with the objective to make it easy add extra modules and support new databases.

 ## Modules

+The project is divided into modules, which are a set of components under a common geospatial topic, like `quadkey` or `s2` indexes.

 ### Quadkey

-Quadkey is a geospatial index based on WebMercator tiles.
+[Quadkey](https://wiki.openstreetmap.org/wiki/QuadTiles) is a geospatial index based on WebMercator tiles.

 ### Skel